fastify/fastify/docs/Server.md

 <a name="schema-controller"></a>
 #### schemaController
 This property can be used to fully manage where the schemas of your application will be stored.
-It can be useful when your schemas are stored in another data structure that is unknown to fastify.
+It can be useful when your schemas are stored in another data structure that is unknown to Fastify.
-Checkout [this issue](https://github.com/fastify/fastify/issues/2446) for an example.
+See [issue #2446](https://github.com/fastify/fastify/issues/2446) for an example of what this property helps to resolve.

 ```js
 const fastify = Fastify({